miawbot/lmao/README.md

 # @topokki
-A moderation and entertainment oriented @discord.js bot.
+A moderation and entertainment-oriented @discord.js bot.

 ## Features